International Residency Rotation educational experiences are defined as those educational experiences:

 - Schedule Participation in International Travel Workshop: These required sessions are conducted by the Office of Global Education at the AMC Campus.
 If attendance is not possible, contact John Sunnygard, Director, Global Education to set an appointment.
 John.email@example.com

 - Emergency Assistance Provider.The University of Colorado Denver subscribes to International SOS, an international assistance provider.
 Their password secured website includes very valuable, country specific information about security, health, legal and travel issues.
 I SOS also will organize a wide range of international emergency services, many for a fee.
 International travelers are required to register with International SOS before leaving the country.
-The I SOS card and more information is available in the on-line Application.
+The I SOS card and more information is available in the CU Denver Application for an International Residency Rotation.

 - Emergency Contact information.
 Before departure, make note of local emergency numbers, US Embassy or local US Consulate, International SOS, and the host, etc. University Emergency contact information is here.